biplobsd/biplobsd.github.io/projects/action-tokens-gallery.md

 - Next.JS as framework
 - TailwindCSS for frontend
 - Firebase Firestore for backend database
-- Amazon Amplifier was used as the Next.JS hosting
+- Amazon Amplify was used as the Next.JS hosting

 ## Design